MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [ ] A feature
 - [x] A label.  `This is the correct answer because Insurance Premium Category is the output variable that the model aims to predict, making it a label.`

-## Q: Features of Azure Machine Learning Designer
+## Q26: Features of Azure Machine Learning Designer

 > Azure Machine Learning designer allows you to create machine learning models by: